leafsphp/docs/src/modules/auth/config.md

 This determines whether Leaf should add the default `created_at` and `updated_at` timestamps on register and update.
 Default is `true`.

+### TIMESTAMP_FORMAT

+If you set `USE_TIMESTAMPS` to `true` you can then use this property to specify the format that you want your timestamps to be saved in.
+Be aware that `auth` uses the `leafs/date` module, so the accepted formats are listed here: https://leafphp.dev/modules/date/#display

 ### PASSWORD_ENCODE

 *This setting has gone through a lot of changes since v2.4 beta, and may not work exactly the same way*.
 This setting is run when leaf wants to encode a password.
 It now uses `PASSWORD_DEFAULT` by defaullt for encryption.